luque667788/simple_pi_media_player/HOWTO.md

 This document provides instructions on setting up and using the custom Raspberry Pi image for video playback on a small display.
 The system is designed to be easy to use while providing reliable playback of video content.

+Many of the information that is mentioned here is repeated in the delivery description you can find right here: https://gitshare.me/repo/41d890c1-ade8-4809-8dc9-f30df3288586?password=luiz

+However here I try to go a little more in detail on the topics.

 ## Getting Started

 ### Initial Setup: Flashing the Image